Kathryn Morgan: Miami City Ballet

-In February 2019 Morgan contacted Lourdes Lopez, the artistic director of Miami City Ballet, about the possibility of joining the company.
-On 17 April 2019 Miami City Ballet announced in a press release that Morgan would be joining the company as a soloist.
-Upon joining the company, she began rehearsing for the title role in Balanchine and Jerome Robbins' The Firebird, the role of Mercedes in Don Quixote, the role of Striptease Girl in Slaughter on Tenth Avenue, the roles of Sugar Plum Fairy, Dewdrop, Spanish, and Demi Flowers in The Nutcracker, the Strangers in the Night Pas de Deux from Nine Sinatra Songs, and roles in Stravinsky Violin Concerto, I'm Old Fashioned.
+In February 2019, Morgan contacted Lourdes Lopez, the artistic director of Miami City Ballet, about the possibility of joining the company.
+On 17 April 2019, Miami City Ballet announced in a press release that Morgan would be joining the company as a soloist.
+Upon joining the company, she began rehearsing for the title role in Balanchine and Jerome Robbins' The Firebird, the role of Mercedes in Don Quixote, the role of Striptease Girl in Slaughter on Tenth Avenue, the roles of Sugar Plum Fairy, Dewdrop, Spanish and Demi Flowers in The Nutcracker, the Strangers in the Night Pas de Deux from Nine Sinatra Songs, and roles in Stravinsky Violin Concerto and I'm Old Fashioned.
 She was removed from the casting of Stravinsky Violin Concerto before the first performance.
-In October 2019, Morgan made her debut at Miami City Ballet performing Slaughter on Tenth Avenue.
+In October 2019, Morgan made her debut at Miami City Ballet, performing Slaughter on Tenth Avenue.

-Morgan had been told, upon signing her contract with the company, that she would be dancing the Bitter Earth Pas de Deux from Five Movements, Three Repeats and Tschaikovsky Pas de Deux, and was fitted for costumes for both roles, but was not called to rehearsals.
+Morgan had been told, upon signing her contract with the company, that she would be dancing the Bitter Earth Pas de Deux from Five Movements, Three Repeats and Tschaikovsky Pas de Deux, and she was fitted for costumes for both roles, but she was not called to rehearsals.
 During The Nutcracker rehearsals, Morgan pulled a calf muscle and sat out of the performances.
 In the second program of the season, Morgan performed in I'm Old Fashioned.
 In the middle of the season, Morgan was removed from the casting list for The Firebird due to her weight.
 Morgan was told by the artistic staff that, as a size 2, she was an "embarrassment" and "would not represent the company well" dancing in The Firebird.
 Morgan was then removed from the casting of Nine Sinatra Songs two days before the show.
 She was scheduled to perform in Don Quixote, but the season was interrupted by the COVID-19 pandemic in the United States.

-At the end of the 2019-2020 season, Morgan left Miami City Ballet for mental and physical health reasons.
-On October 8, 2020 she released a video on YouTube explaining why she had chosen to leave the company.
+At the end of the 2019–2020 season, Morgan left Miami City Ballet for mental and physical health reasons.
+On October 8, 2020, she released a video on YouTube explaining why she had chosen to leave the company.